From Pope Francis

 - Topics for discussion basically include those matters that one thinks about often during the day, whether positive or negative, joys or sorrows, successes or failure, lights or shadows.
 This is because problems may cause us to worry, successes might make us proud or compare ourselves with others.
 We also present to our SD how we deal with them.

-- Success or failure in key points of our spiritual life should also be opened up, especially the following: prayer life, faith, vocation, holy purity, spirit of sacrifice, fraternity and service towards our brother Priests, apostolic zeal, poverty and obedience.
+- Success or failure in key points of our spiritual life should also be opened up, especially the following: prayer life, faith, vocation, holy purity, spirit of sacrifice, apostolic zeal and poverty.
+As priests, we also discuss in a special way our fidelity to the daily Mass (celebrating or concelebrating, not just attending) and the Breviary (as we have promised in Ordination, and as needed by the Church), as well as our spirit of filial obedience to our Bishop, and fraternity and service towards our brother Priests.

-- The more serious concerns should be mentioned first.
+- More serious concerns should be mentioned first.
 This is like carrying several loads from one place to another: as soon as you reach the place, you put down the heaviest load first.
-SD should be done with humility and a “savage sincerity”, without hiding or sugarcoating any point, but also without exaggerating (to gain the SD’s pity or admiration, a sign of pride).
+SD should be done with humility and a “savage sincerity”, without hiding or sugarcoating any point, but also without exaggerating (which could unknowingly be an attempt to gain the SD’s pity or admiration, a sign of pride).

 - In SD, we talk about things that we have done or wanted to have done, or things going on in our life.
 We talk about the state of our soul, emotional situation, attitude towards certain matters, and also, our physical health if there are some concerns.